Suspected carjacker taken into custody in Palm Beach Gardens after multi-county chase - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Police on Friday distributed flyers with a sketch of the victim in hopes someone will recognize him.

-The Florida Highway Patrol, the Broward Sheriff’s Office and the Palm Beach Sheriff’s Office assisted Fort Lauderdale Police during this incident.
+The Florida Highway Patrol, the Broward Sheriff’s Office and the Palm Beach Sheriff’s Office assisted Fort Lauderdale Police during the pursuit.

+If you have any information on these incidents that could help investigators, call Fort Lauderdale Police at 954-828-5700 or Broward County Crime Stoppers at 954-493-TIPS.
+Remember, you can always remain anonymous, and you may be eligible for a reward of up to $5,000.

 Copyright 2023 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.